abstract gray background

 Even post-marketing, evidence communication continues to be important.
 For treatments that require long-term follow-up studies and other post-approval requirements, regulators and payers will need continued documentation of product value evidence.
 This becomes important again in outcomes-based contracting, which seems to be the direction of reimbursement for cell and gene therapies.
 In these cases, payers reimburse at different levels for treatments as they prove they are safe and effective over time — hence the feedback loop of value back to payers remaining a priority.

-6. Collaborative Initiatives
+6. Collaborative initiatives

 With multi-stakeholder engagement, a biotechnology or biopharmaceutical company can get insight from many experts at once — and that’s a good thing.
 Working in collaborative ways with different stakeholders, from regulators to payers to patients, can enable better outcomes and more efficient processes.